 Solve real problems, expand your critical thinking skills, and make a difference.

-FYS ENGR111: Product Creation for All is a seminar for first-year students curious about product development, creativity, and making a difference with technology.
+ENGR111: Product Creation for All is a joint first-year seminar and seminar for upperclasswomen for students curious about product development, creativity, and making a difference with technology.
 Apart from passing the basic skills component of the quantitative reasoning requirement, there are no pre-requisites.

 ENGR120: Making a Difference through Engineering is a project-based exploration of the technical challenges facing under-served communities.
 Students learn and apply engineering design skills – including estimation, prototyping, and creativity – to address real problems facing community partners affiliated with the class.
 Apart from passing the basic skills component of the quantitative reasoning requirement, there are no pre-requisites.